emaicus/Rangers-and-Ruffians/new_site/pages/GENERATED/Rulebook.md

 #### Critical Hits With Weapons
-A critical hit occurs when a player rolls the highest possible value for an eligible weapon.
+A critical hit occurs when a player rolls the highest possible value for the primary dice of an eligible weapon.
 When this occurs, the player may add an additional dice of primary damage to their attack.